 Also, from 1 January 2021 individual road exemption can be requested for all traffic directions, and the permit will be valid until revoked.

-The importance of the amendment is emphasized by the fact that failure to perform the obligation may result in the imposition of a fine of up to HUF 800,000 per delivery after the 1-month grace period, i.e. from 1 February 2021.
+The importance of using BIREG system is emphasized by the fact that failure to perform the obligations may result in the imposition of a fine of HUF 800,000 in case of transporters and HUF 300,000 in case of places of loading and unloading.